junesirius/junesirius.github.io/_posts/Supernatural/2025-09-18-SPN-Cas-birthday.md

 <hr style="border: 1.5px solid; color: #36165a; opacity: 0.8;">
 <br>
-Dean is biting a pencil and staring at a piece of paper with a frown, when Sam passes the war room on his way to the stairs.
+Dean is biting a pencil and staring at a piece of paper with a frown when Sam passes the war room on his way to the stairs.
 Sam detours toward him, and Dean looks up.

 "You going out?"